and dyslexia at university

-This thesis is the account of the study, research processes, data analysis and discussion of an attempt to understand more about how the academic confidence of university students with dyslexia in the UK is affected by the identification of their dyslexia.
+This thesis is an account of the study, research processes, data analysis and discussion about how the academic confidence of university students with dyslexia in the UK is affected by the identification of their dyslexia.

 I acknowledge with thanks, the study support and academic guidance provided by the research community at Middlesex University, the Research Degrees Administration Team at the Department of Education and in particular, the advice, interest and encouragement of my supervisory team.